-Results 1–10 of 21 for "Psychology Topic"X related to "On the Record: July/August 2010" Refine Your Search Refine Your Search TopicEmotional health (3)Aging (2)Alzheimer's (2)Teens (2)Testing issues (2) 15 more... [+] Therapy (2)Trauma (2)Anger (1)Depression (1)Eating disorders (1)Education (1)Ethics (1)Human rights (1)Intelligence (1)Law & psychology (1)Military (1)Natural disasters (1)Post-traumatic Stress Disorder (1)Stress (1)Violence (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 2.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
+Results 1–10 of 21 for "Psychology Topic"X related to "On the Record: July/August 2010" Refine Your Search Refine Your Search TopicEmotional health (4)Teens (3)Therapy (3)Violence (3)Aging (2) 21 more... [+] Alzheimer's (2)Testing issues (2)Trauma (2)Addictions (1)Anger (1)Bullying (1)Depression (1)Eating disorders (1)Education (1)Ethics (1)Human rights (1)Intelligence (1)Law & psychology (1)Military (1)Natural disasters (1)Personality (1)Post-traumatic Stress Disorder (1)Sleep (1)Socioeconomic status (1)Stress (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 21 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 2.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
 Psychology Topic 3.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 4.AngerAnger is an emotion characterized by antagonism toward someone or something.
 It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 5.Post-traumatic Stress DisorderPost-traumatic Stress Disorder (PTSD) is an anxiety problem caused by a traumatic event, such as combat, a natural disaster or crime, or even a traffic accident.
 PTSD may affect your personal relationships or health and well-being.Psychology Topic 6.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
 Reactions such as shock and denial are typical.
 Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 7.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
 Includes resilience tips for teens and communication tips for parents.Psychology Topic 8.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 9.IntelligenceIntelligence refers to intellectual functioning.
-IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 10.Human RightsHuman rights are rights to which all human beings are inherently entitled.
-APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Psychology Topic"X related to "On the Record: July/August 2010"
+IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 10.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Psychology Topic"X related to "On the Record: July/August 2010"